timthedev07/KCAMathsHub/README.md

 # KCAMathsHub

-This is a project dedicated to provide an online platform for students to ask questions related to Math; this targets students from primary to KS4.
+This is a project dedicated to providing an online platform for students to ask questions related to Math; this targets students from primary to KS4.

 The stack: